Conference: Youth Work – The lessons from the crisis

 This Conference will bring together about 120 youth workers and experts on the field of youth work in Vienna and in Europe.
 Together we will exchange our experiences from different cities across Europe during this pandemic.

 The crisis is not over yet and we are all still evaluating how to move forward, therefore this is just the right moment to exchange our ideas, our best practices and to discuss how to create a sustainable and modern new path for the youth work in our communities and in Europe!

 This project is financed by the Erasmus+ Youth Programme.

 Accommodation and food

-Your sending National Agency or Regional SALTO Resource Centre will support your travel costs.
-After being selected, please contact your NA/SALTO RC to learn more about how to arrange the booking of your travel tickets and the reimbursement of your travel expenses.
+Please contact your NA or SALTO in order to know whether they would support your travel costs.
+If yes, after being selected, get in touch with your NA or SALTO again to learn more about the overall procedure to arrange the booking of your travel tickets and the reimbursement of your travel expenses.

 For additional information please: Download the Application form

 Available downloads: Pack D’ Information Des Participantes Youth Work in Crisis.pdf